MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-and-connectivity.md

 ## Scenario 1: Secured vWAN Hub with default route propagation

-- **Customer Profile/Requirements**
+- **Customer profile requirements**

   This scenario is ideal for customers who do not need traffic inspection between AVS and Azure VNets, and between AVS and On-Premises but do need traffic inspection between AVS workloads and Internet.

   AVS will be consumed as a PaaS offering.
 Note that the customer does not own the public IPs, and if needed, public-facing L4 and L7 inbound services will need to be added.
 Customers may or may not already have ExpressRoute connectivity between on-premises and Azure.

-- **Architectural Components**
+- **Architectural components**

-  This customer profile can be achieved with Azure firewall in secured vWAN Hub for firewalling, Application Gateway for L7 load balancing, L4 DNAT using Azure firewall, outbound internet via Azure firewall in vWAN hub, ExR, VPN, or SD-WAN for connectivity between On-Prem and AVS.
+  This customer profile can be achieved with Azure firewall in secured vWAN Hub for firewalling, Application Gateway for L7 load balancing, L4 DNAT using Azure firewall, outbound internet via Azure firewall in vWAN hub, ExR, VPN, or SD-WAN for connectivity between on-premises and AVS.

   ![Scenario 1](media/eslz-net-scenario1.png)